albeerto-dev/Beerboy/README.md

 6. Hopstand duration in minutes.

 ### MANUAL
-It's a classic temperature PID controller.
+It's a classic temperature `PID controller`.
 You can olny set the temperature desired and change it whenever you want.
 ### *WORK IN PROGRESS*
 ....
 ### About
-Beerboy 2.0 is a brew controller developed by Alberto M. Ramagini
+Beerboy 2.0 is a brew controller developed by `Alberto M. Ramagini`.